Malacath-92/Proxy-PDF-Maker/tutorials/LiberProxies/README.md

 ### Generating the PDF

-Finally we just have to press `Render Document` button in the top-right and wait for rendering to finish.
+Finally we just have to press the `Render Document` button in the top-right and wait for rendering to finish.

 <p align="center">
     <img src="./images/generated_pdf.png" alt="Generated Pdf"/>